jamesgarriss/onering/endurance-hope.md

 # Endurance and Hope

-Endurance and Hope are the fundamental resources that keep a character going.
+Endurance and Hope are the fundamental resources that keep a hero going.

 ## Endurance

-Endurance is the expression of a playerhero’s physical stamina and determination.
-It is reduced when a character is subjected to physical harm, stress and exhaustion.
+Endurance is the expression of a hero's physical stamina and determination.
+It is reduced when a hero is subjected to physical harm, stress and exhaustion.

 * Bardings = 22 + Heart
 * Beornings = 24 + Heart